h5bp/Front-end-Developer-Interview-Questions/README.md

     * CDN Hosted
     * Caching
     * etc.
-* Why is it better to serve site assets from multiple domains?
+* Traditionally, why has it been better to serve site assets from multiple domains?
   * How many resources will a browser download from a given domain at a time?
+  * What are the exceptions?
+    * Bonus points for identifying mobile as a possible downside (http://www.mobify.com/blog/domain-sharding-bad-news-mobile-performance/)
+    * Bonus points for identifying SDPY as an exception
 * Name 3 ways to decrease page load. (perceived or actual load time)
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
   * Suggest the project utilize something like EditorConfig (http://editorconfig.org)